Unit 6 - Practice Quiz

 local self-governances Easy

-B. A three-tier Panchayati Raj system
+A. A two-tier Panchayati Raj system

-C. Centralization of power
+B. Centralization of power

-D. A two-tier Panchayati Raj system
+C. A three-tier Panchayati Raj system

 16 An approach that views decentralization primarily as a tool to improve the efficiency and effectiveness of government programs is known as the...